 Over the last couple of months, The Power Central has incorporated graph technology into its offering to customers.
 The reason is pretty obvious: in food production, you have to deal with ingredients and suppliers, with machines to process ingredients and package them into finished products.
 Customer orders typically have multiple order lines, and although in most cases they will order finished products, they also may order sub-products or even raw ingredients.
 In a post on LinkedIn, Vish Puttagunta explains the benefits and the added value Graphileon brings compared to a solution purely based on Microsoft Power BI.

-Certain of the ingredients and sub-products that will be ordered are in stock (i.e. the inventory is greater than zero), while others have to be produced or procured in case customers place an order for products that they are part of.
+Bill of Materials and InventoryA partial view of how these elements are connected is visualized in this picture.
+The finished product (on the left) requires a certain amount of raw ingredients, and sub-products and resources like persons and machines (in green).
+Certain of the ingredients and sub-products that will be ordered are in stock (i.e. the inventory is greater than zero), while others have to be produced or procured in case customers place an order for products that they are part of. |

+OrdersEach order is linked to a customer and a number of order lines, as is shown in the next picture.
+The quantities ordered for each item are indicated on the relationship between the order and order line.
 Note that a customer can order from any level of the Bill of Materials: finished products, but also sub-products or raw ingredients.

 Order fulfilment